Leverage home equity without refinancing

 What is a home equity loan?

-A home equity loan is a type of mortgage that’s secured by your home equity.
+A home equity loan is secured by your home equity.
 Equity is the difference between your home’s value and what you owe the mortgage company.
 If you owe your mortgage lender $100,000 and your property appraises for $250,000, you have $150,000 in equity.

-Unlike a cash-out refinance, a home equity loan is used for the sole purpose of borrowing cash.
+Unlike a cash-out refinance, you can take out a home equity loan for the sole purpose of borrowing cash.
 It does not refinance your existing mortgage balance or change the rate and term on your primary mortgage.
 Rather, it’s a separate loan with its own interest rate and monthly payment.
 That’s why a home equity loan is known as a “second mortgage.”

 A home equity loan is a lump sum installment loan.
-This means you’ll receive the entire loan amount upfront and pay it off in equal monthly installments, until the balance is zeroed out.
+You’ll receive the entire loan amount upfront and pay it off in equal monthly installments, until the balance is zeroed out.

 Home equity loans work a lot like standard home loans.
 They typically have fixed rates and fixed monthly payments, with loan terms ranging from 10 to 30 years.
-You can deduct interest paid on a home equity loan, but only when using funds to buy or build a property or “substantially improve” a property you already own.
+You can deduct interest paid on this loan type, but only when using funds to buy or build a property or “substantially improve” a property you already own.

 Home equity loans differ from home equity lines of credit (HELOCs), which allow borrowers to access a line of credit on an as-needed basis.
 They’re also different from cash-out refinancing, which replaces an existing mortgage with a new one.

-Home equity loans can be attractive options because they typically have lower interest rates compared to other types of debt, like credit cards and personal loans.
+Home equity loans can be attractive options because they typically have lower interest rates than other debt types, such credit cards and personal loans.
 But since your home acts as collateral, missing loan payments could result in foreclosure.

 How much of a home equity loan can I get?

 For example, say your home appraises for $400,000.
 But you currently owe $150,000 on your primary mortgage.
-Here’s how to find your maximum home equity loan amount:
+Here’s how to find your maximum amount:

 The amount you can borrow also depends on your credit score, interest rate, and debt-to-income ratio (DTI).